Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h4>Metadata</h4>

-<p>The following entries are permitted in the Metadata.json file that is part of every i3p archive:</p>
+<p>The following entries are permitted in the Metadata.json file that is part of every spk archive:</p>

 <table>
 	<tr>